-A recycling company recently added a Sort 10 Multi Stream System (Sort 10 MSS) design to their existing single stream sorting system for their new Material Recovery Facility (MRF).
+A recycling company recently added a Sort 10 Multi Stream System (Sort 10 MSS) to their existing single stream sorting system.
 MetalTech Systems, located in Pawleys Island, South Carolina supplied screens and additional picking stations to their existing equipment, along with design, and start up assistance.
-The design of the mechanical separation equipment in the Sort 10 MSS allows processing of single stream recyclables, commercial, office, and industrial waste at a rate of 10-12 tons per hour.
+The design of the mechanical separation equipment in the Sort 10 MSS allows for the processing of single stream recyclables, commercial, office, and industrial waste at a rate of 10-12 tons per hour.

 The Sort 10 MSS has a two distinct advantages not seen in other sorting systems:

-- By eliminating rubber disc / star screens, the Sort 10 MSS does not require any presorting.
+1. By eliminating rubber disc / star screens, the Sort 10 MSS does not require any presorting.
 The presort pickers can now be moved to the OCC line to recover recyclables, rather than preventing costly repairs associated with wires, plastic film wrapping, and other damaging items that are presented to the disc/star screens.

 The Sort 10 MSS System

 The Sort 10 MSS system starts with a front end loader feeding material into a metering bunker conveyor.
-After the metering bunker conveyor, the incoming waste stream is elevated to be processed across the General Kinematics Vibratory Rod Deck Screen to separate two fractions.
-The large material, such as OCC, bulky plastics, plastic film, and pallets carries over the top and is deposited on the A sorting line.
-The Rod Deck Primary screen also creates an undersized fraction that is sent to the secondary finger screen, where about 65-75% of broken glass from the inbound waste material is removed.
+Then, the incoming waste stream is elevated to be processed across a vibratory rod deck screen to separate two fractions.
+The large material, such as OCC, bulky plastics, plastic film, and pallets carries over the top and is deposited on the “A” sorting line.
+This rod deck primary screen also creates an undersized fraction that is sent to the secondary finger screen, where about 65-75% of broken glass from the inbound waste material is removed.
 The removal of this broken glass fraction greatly reduces wear on downstream equipment and contamination issues in the final separated products.
-The intermediate fraction of material from the Primary and Secondary screens will then be sent to the Hartner Ballistic Separator to further process the waste stream.
+The intermediate fraction of material from the primary and secondary screens will then be sent to the ballistic separator to further process the waste stream.

-The Hartner Ballistic Separator will make a 3 fraction separation.
-The 3 dimensional rigid rolling items will roll down the paddles to the tail end, the head end of the ballistic separator will carry over the 2 dimensional flat flexible fraction, while the minus 2 inch sieve mesh openings on top of the paddles will allow the remaining 25-35% of small glass to drop from the flow of recyclables.
+The ballistic separator makes a 3 fraction separation.
+The 3 dimensional rigid rolling items roll down the paddles to the tail end, the head end of the ballistic separator will carry over the 2 dimensional flat flexible fraction, while the minus 2 inch sieve mesh openings on top of the paddles will allow the remaining 25-35% of small glass to drop from the flow of recyclables.

-The 3D rolling ridged fraction from the tail end of the Ballistic Separator consists of containers (plastic bottles, tin/ferrous cans, HDPE bottles, and aluminum cans).
-The Ballistic Separator creates a very clean stream of containers, which has negligible fiber, thus meaning less lost recyclables (residue) from the container sorting process.
+The 3D rolling ridged fraction from the tail end of the ballistic separator consists of containers (plastic bottles, tin/ferrous cans, HDPE bottles, and aluminum cans).
+The ballistic separator creates a very clean stream of containers, which has negligible fiber, thus meaning less lost recyclables (residue) from the container sorting process.
 This stream of containers is then presented to an overhead magnet to remove the ferrous metals.
-Next a series of manual sorting stations allow the separation of PET #1, HDPE colored and Natural, #2 and mixed plastics #3-#7.
-At the end of this manual sorting line is an Eddy Current Separator that recovers the non-ferrous from the remaining residue, which is typically less than 3% of the in bound volume.
+Next, a series of manual sorting stations separate PET #1, HDPE colored and natural, #2 and mixed plastics #3-#7.
+At the end of this manual sorting line is an eddy current separator that recovers the non-ferrous from the remaining residue, which is typically less than 3% of the in bound volume.

-The 2D flat flexible fraction from the Ballistic Separator consists primarily of paper and small cardboard.
-This sorting line allows manual sorting of trash and containers from the remaining fiber stream, which discharges off the end into a bunker for storage prior to baling.
-It should be noted the average cross contamination of containers in the fiber stream after the Ballistic Separator is less than 3% of the paper volume.
+The 2D flat flexible fraction from the ballistic separator consists primarily of paper and small cardboard.
+This sorting line is used for the manual sorting of trash and containers from the remaining fiber stream, which discharges off the end into a bunker for storage prior to baling.
+It should be noted the average cross contamination of containers in the fiber stream after the ballistic separator is less than 3% of the paper volume.

 All separated commodities are then sent to the baler before onsite storage and shipment.

-- Number of Operators: This recycling and sorting system has 8-9 operators while processing at a rate of 4-6 tons per hour.
-While processing at 10 tons per hour, expect 9-12 operators depending on material composition and tonnage.
+- This recycling and sorting system has 8-9 operators, while processing at a rate of 4-6 tons per hour.
+For processing at 10 tons per hour, expect 9-12 operators depending on material composition and tonnage.

-- Square footage for the system: While a Sort 10 MSS will fit into a 5,000 Sq Ft area, the retro fit at Marpan covers an estimated 5500-6500 sq ft.
+- While a Sort 10 MSS will fit into a 5,000 square foot area, the retro fit at this particular facility covers an estimated 5,500-6,500 square feet.

-- Hartner Automatic Bag Opening Systems for MSW material and bagged recyclables.
+- Automatic bag opening system for MSW material and bagged recyclables.

-- Hartner Storage and Metering System for consistent material delivery and to allow the loader to be freed up for other functions.
+- Storage and metering system for consistent material delivery and to allow the loader to be freed up for other functions.

-- General Kinematics Glass Cleanup Equipment to further process mixed broken glass to a quality specification acceptable to market.
+- Glass cleanup equipment to further process mixed broken glass to a quality specification acceptable to market.

-- Pellenc Optical Sorting Equipment to reduce the manual sorting requirements for the PET fraction.
-This has been ordered and will be installed and operational within 4 months.
+- Optical sorting equipment to reduce the manual sorting requirements for the PET fraction.